ialfina/revised-id-pud/README.md

 <br>Last update: August, 2019

 <br>
-Contributors: Ika Alfina and Arawinda Dinakarami
+Contributors: Ika Alfina and Arawinda Dinakaramani

 The details of why and how we revised the treebank was explained in our paper below.